aldosimon/aldosimon.github.io/_posts/2019-11-07-into-the-breach.md

 #####what happened

 The second breach happened around a year back, I started seeing my domain being blocked by several firewall.
-Upon looking at my hosting, which happened so rarely - the blog is not well maintained mind you, I see a lot of weirdly named folder.
+Upon looking at my hosting, which happened oh so rarely - the blog is not well maintained mind you, I see a lot of weirdly named folder.